Weekly FAQ Series

 By Nmami Agarwal

-We are here with our Weekly FAQ Series on the basis of our constant viewers questions and user user queries.
+We are here with our next Weekly FAQ Series on the basis of our constant viewer’s questions and user queries.
 In this series, we present answers to the frequently asked question over our various social media channels.
 Hope this weekly questions and answers series will help sort your concerns related to health.
 To ask more about health, nutrition and food you can comment down below at the end of this FAQ post or reach to us on any of our social media network

 The questions followed in Weekly FAQ Series are all the compilation of our viewers/followers questions and lately customized to portray in the question and answers series accordingly.
 The presented content offer/provide the generic advice/information only.
 We do not suggest/recommend the listed answers to substitute with any qualified medical prescription and opinion.
 Request you to always consult a doctor or specialist in extreme cases and illness.